MaximeCaty/AL-Interpreter/README.md

 - All errors reported at once, with line and column
 - Verbose mode: source line, caret and hint under each error; runtime errors explain 1-based vs 0-based indexes, missing dictionary keys, …
 - "Did you mean" for unknown methods, fields, tables and codeunits
-- No error cascade after unknown call
+- No error cascade after an unknown call
-- Warning for FlowField read without `CalcFields`
+- Warning for a FlowField read without `CalcFields`
 - Error codes can be hidden for cleaner output

 ---

-## 3. AL usage
+## 3. Calling ALI from AL

+For developers who want to embed ALI in their own extension: an AI tool, a job, a custom page.

 - [Public objects](#public-objects)
 - [Quick start](#quick-start)